 (6) The Minister may refuse to grant a permit to a person if not satisfied that the person has the resources, including the financial resources, to carry out the activities to which the permit relates.

-[Regulation 7 amended in Gazette 23 Jun 2009 p.
+[Regulation 7 amended by Gazette 23 Jun 2009 p.
 2495-6 and 2497.]

 8. When Minister must refuse permit; Minister may undertake to grant permit in some cases